 Completed dental exams are due to your child’s school by May 15th of the school year.

 A vision/eye exam is required for all students enrolling in kindergarten and students enrolling in Illinois schools for the first time.

 Numerous outbreaks of pertussis (whooping cough) have occurred recently among school children in Illinois.
 Pertussis is easily transmitted through coughing and sneezing and may cause an illness that persists for weeks to months.
 In an effort to protect children from complications, and to help prevent this illness, ISBE and IDPH have determined that a booster vaccination (called Tdap) is recommended for all students in grades six through twelve.

-This fall (2012), students entering sixth and ninth grade will be required to provide proof of Tdap vaccination along with the school physical forms that are also required for these grades.
+Students entering sixth and ninth grade will be required to provide proof of Tdap vaccination along with the school physical forms that are also required for these grades.

 Students in these grades without one of the following will be subject to exclusion: